scottgal/mostlylucidweb/Mostlylucid/Markdown/the-problem-with-resumes.md

 JobML-aware parser recover its richer meaning without making an older parser fail the rest of the résumé.

-The deterministic cJobML parser separately checks that every inline number has a matching reference.
-A cold OpenAI Responses API test then gives the published document to a general model with no JobML-specific prompt.
-Across repeated runs it recovered the cited claim, reference number, evidence URL and full-ledger URL.
+The same document is also legible at two other levels.
+A deterministic cJobML parser can pair every inline number with its reference, while a general language model with no JobML-specific prompt can recover the cited claim, evidence URL and full-JobML URL.
+That is the progressive-enhancement goal: ordinary readers, existing résumé parsers and JobML-aware tools can each take what they understand.
-Those tests cover different failures: syntax, conventional résumé extraction and semantic comprehension.

 ## Why Not Extend an Existing Résumé Format?